spicelang/spice/media/specs/compile-stages.md

        4. AST Builder for C
        5. AST Visualizer for C
        6. Import Collector for C
-7. Semantic Analyzer for B
-8. Semantic Analyzer for C
-9. Semantic Analyzer for A
-10. Type Checker for B
+7. Type Checker for B
-11. Type Checker for C
+8. Type Checker for C
-12. Type Checker for A
+9. Type Checker for A
-13. Type Checker for A (again)
+10. Type Checker for A (again)
-14. Type Checker for B (again)
+11. Type Checker for B (again)
-15. Type Checker for C (again)
+12. Type Checker for C (again)
-16. Borrow Checker for B
+13. Borrow Checker for B
-17. Borrow Checker for C
+14. Borrow Checker for C
-18. Borrow Checker for A
+15. Borrow Checker for A
-19. Escape Analyzer for B
+16. Escape Analyzer for B
-20. Escape Analyzer for C
+17. Escape Analyzer for C
-21. Escape Analyzer for A
+18. Escape Analyzer for A
-22. IR Generator for B
+19. IR Generator for B
-23. IR Optimizer for B
+20. IR Optimizer for B
-24. Object Emitter for B
+21. Object Emitter for B
-25. IR Generator for C
+22. IR Generator for C
-26. IR Optimizer for C
+23. IR Optimizer for C
-27. Object Emitter for C
+24. Object Emitter for C
-28. IR Generator for A
+25. IR Generator for A
-29. IR Optimizer for A
+26. IR Optimizer for A
-30. Object Emitter for A
+27. Object Emitter for A

 Note for parallelization: <br>
 The last three steps (IR Generator, IR Optimizer, Object Emitter) are executed for every source file individually and